sobe1290/SobczyksTeamGenerator/README.md

-  An example output has been added to the repo. "dist/Example Output.png" is the example output.
+  An example output has been added to the repo. "dist/Example Output.png" is the example output screenshot. "dist/generated.html" is the example html file output.
 See below screenshot.